timOTdev/0019_es6_for_everyone/notes.md

 ```
 ## Sanitizing User Data with Tagged Templates
 - With a security background, you need to sanitize the data
-- They might insert JS that might be harmful to your website
+- Users might insert JS during a prompt that might be harmful to your website
-- They might run some onload or JS to steal information, post as you
+- They might run some onload or JS to steal information, post as you on facebook
 - Setting the stage:
 ```js
 const first = 'Wes';